IfM Research Fellow Network

 Prof. Sabine Rau

-University of Ottawa, Canada und Université de Luxembourg / Member of the Research council IfM Bonn
+University of Ottawa, Canada und Université de Luxembourg / Chair of the Research council IfM Bonn

 - Influence of the family on the innovation activity of the next generation